 Grown from bulbs, they prefer a spot that gets sun or partial shade.
-Follow our tips on how to plant tulips and remember to plant them in groups for impact, at least six or seven, so you have plenty for a bunch.
+Remember to plant tulip bulbs in groups for impact, at least six or seven, so you have plenty for a bunch.

-In November, plant each bulb two to three times its own depth, 8cm apart, with the pointed side facing upwards and cover with gritty soil.
-Once they have gone over, leave the foliage to turn brown and die back for about six weeks as this is when the bulbs store food and it makes it more likely that the tulips will come back with more flowers the next year.
+Once your tulips have gone over, leave the foliage to turn brown and die back for about six weeks as this is when the bulbs store food and it makes it more likely that the tulips will come back with more flowers the next year.

-Top tip: If your tulips flop in their vase, put a penny in the water and they will soon stand tall again.
+If your cut tulips flop in their vase, put a penny in the water and they will soon stand tall again.
 Top them up daily as they are thirsty flowers.

 10. Ammi Majus

 - Vase life: up to 10 days

 These lovely, lacey annuals are having a fashionable moment.
 Sometimes described as ‘posh cow parsley,’ their delicate white flowers create dreamy clouds, seeming to almost hover above a vase.

 'Bishop’s flower is a hardy annual from the cow parsley family originating in Southern Europe and North Africa,' says Anne Swithinbank.
 'Good, well-drained soil ensures a display of fern-like foliage and umbels of white flowers.
 Sow into modules or direct to soil in spring, ready for planting out 12in (30cm) apart.
 For a bouquet effect, plant at 6in (15cm) spacings with cornflowers in a container.
 Do bear in mind, that it can cause skin irritation and toxicity to pets.'